 Due to the aforementioned Wyrmprint requirements, the only weapon used for this run is Strohm Mare, as it carries both High Brunhilda’s Bane and a Defense passive that allows the party to survive the initial blast.
 This is crafted with materials gained from the Void Agni Strike battle, and it must be max Unbound to maximize the party’s DPS.

 Leviathan is required for every player, and it must be max Unbound.
-While Dragonyule Jeanne is a strong offensive choice, her DPS in Dragon form is unfortunately lacking compared to Leviathan's optimal combo rotation (two attacks, followed by a dodge).
-Parties that do not mind slower runs can afford to have one player that uses Dragonyule Jeanne.
+While Dragonyule Jeanne and Siren are strong offensive choices in normal play, their DPS in Dragon form are unfortunately lacking compared to Leviathan's optimal combo rotation (two attacks, followed by a dodge).
+Parties that do not mind slower runs can afford to have one player that uses Dragonyule Jeanne or Siren.

 Roll up to High Brunhilda so that you are closer to her, and to ensure target lock.